 Under CAA, aircraft, ships, motor vehicles, and construction equipment are exempt from air permitting requirements.
-Since the emissions from these sources associated with the proposed action and alternatives would occur in areas that are in attainment of the NAAQS for all criteria pollutants, with the exception of the two nonattainment areas for SO2 that are handled separately in the analyses (see discussion under north Guam and Central in the subsequent sections), the GCR is not applicable.
+Since the emissions from these sources associated with the proposed action and alternatives would occur in areas that are in attainment of the NAAQS for all criteria pollutants, with the exception of the two nonattainment areas for SO2 that are handled separately, the GCR is not applicable.
 Nonetheless, the National Environmental Policy Act (NEPA) and its implementing regulations require analysis of the significance of air quality impacts from these sources as well as non-major stationary sources.
 However, neither NEPA nor its implementing regulations have established criteria for determining the significance of air quality impacts from such sources in CAA attainment areas.

 In the GCR applicable to non-attainment areas, USEPA uses the "major stationary source" definition under the NSR program as the de minimis levels to separate presumably exempt actions from those requiring a positive conformity determination.
-Since the proposed action and alternatives would occur mostly in areas that have always been in attainment, the EIS selected the "major stationary source" definition (250 TPY or more of any air pollutant subject to regulations under the CAA) from the PSD program.
+Since the proposed action and alternatives would occur mostly in areas that have always been in attainment, the EIS/OEIS selected the "major stationary source" definition (250 TPY or more of any air pollutant subject to regulations under the CAA) from the PSD program.
 The PSD is used as the criteria for locations that are in attainment for determining the potential significance of air quality impacts from these sources.